zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 * Use the oxTrust admin to browse users.

 * Use ldapsearch to check to see if results are starting to come in.
-The following comand will seach total number of users in the Gluu LDAP.
+The following command will search total number of users in the Gluu LDAP.

 ```
 # /opt/opendj/bin/ldapsearch -h localhost -p 1636 -Z -X -D "cn=directory manager" -w 'pass_of_ldap_ -b 'ou=people,o=DA....,o=gluu' dn | grep "dn\:" | wc -l